-My diet today consisted of raisins, dried blueberries, watermelon, a mango and a banana.
-I experienced no weakness and no slugginess.
-However, towards the end of the day I experienced an odd batch of head "quakes"...my upper nose would tingle with light pain, and then the back of my head would reply with the same tingle pain.
+My diet today consisted of raisins, dried blueberries, watermelon, a mango, and a banana.
+I experienced no weakness and no sluggishness.
+However, towards the end of the day I experienced an odd batch of head "quakes."
+My upper nose would tingle with light pain, and then the back of my head would reply with the same tingle pain.
 The tingles lasted 3-4 seconds each and came on every few minutes.
 This went on for half an hour and then stopped.

 Weight: 129.4 lbs.

-Busy day today: I traveled to Illinois to pick up my Mom and take her back with me, thus allowing her caregiver a much-needed break.
+Busy day today.
+I traveled to Illinois to pick up my mom and take her home with me, thus allowing her caregiver a much-needed break.
 I also went out with some friends to Lalo's, a Mexican restaurant, for dinner.
-While they had tamales, margaritas, tacos and nachos, I had water and some raisins I'd snuck in.
-The menu had no purely fruit offerings, alas.
-Maybe another day I will imbibe margaritas with Lee and even, possibly, Heather?
-Until then!
+While they had tamales, margaritas, tacos, and nachos, I had water and some raisins I'd snuck in.
+The menu had no purely fruit offerings.

 I had two more odd head "quakes" as I was driving home, with each one gone after maybe 10 seconds.